It’s a grain-free, nut-free, sugar-free, keto blueberry coconut skillet cake.

 You are sure to get plenty of ohhhhh, ahhhhh when you take this keto cake to the table.

 Creating low carb keto recipes that are not only delicious but easy to duplicate has become a passion of mine.
 I am on a mission to make this amazing lifestyle sustainable one keto recipe at a time.

-So, rest assure that if I am sharing a keto skillet cake with you, it’s going to simple to excuse.
+So, rest assured that if I am sharing a keto skillet cake with you, it’s going to simple to excuse.

 Something about blueberries always reminds me of great friendships and spending quality time with them.
 Why?
 Well, it’s because it used to be that blueberries only made an appearance when I wanted to make blueberry muffins for my dear friend Nancy.

 Today, Nancy would better approve of this keto blueberry coconut cake, than my traditional blueberry muffins.
-This is because, she too has adapted this way of eating.
+This is because she too has adopted this way of eating.

 Nancy and I grew up in the same church and we have always remained good friends.
 I am so grateful that neither time or distance got in the way of our friendship.